gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Caleman2008a">

 Caleman, C, and D van der Spoel.
 2008.
-“Picosecond Melting of Ice by an Infrared Laser Pulse - A simulation study.” *Angew.
+"Picosecond Melting of Ice by an Infrared Laser Pulse - A simulation study." *Angew.
 Chem., Int.
 Ed.
-Engl.* 47: 1417–20.
+Engl.* 47: 1417-20.

 .. raw:: html